leeychee/hbase-fs/README.md

 With special `InputStream` and `OutputStream` implementation, you can easily read and write file on HBase.

+### HBaseFile
+I recommend to use md5 or SHA-1 of the file as the identifier, so you can easily find out wether the content of a file has been stored in the hbase cluster.

 ### Read
 1. `HBaseFile.Factory.buildHBaseFile(identifier)` get a HBaseFile instance;
 -  `new HBaseFileInputStream(hbFile)` get InputStream;